adammark/Markup.js/README.md

 ```

-Alternatively, you can pass pipes into the optional `options` argument
+If you prefer, you can pass pipes into the optional `options` argument
 of `Mark.up`:

 ``` javascript